hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_running_fastqc.md

 $ module load fastqc/0.11.3
 ```

-Once a module for a tool is loaded, you have essentially made it directly available to you like any other basic UNIX command.
+Once a module for a tool is loaded, you have essentially made it directly available to you like any other basic shell command.

 ```bash
 $ module list